Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Design of artificial diffusion at low Mach number

 In this section we have shown how artificial diffusion schemes can be derived for purely convective or purely acoustic low Mach number flow using Turkel's method \cite{turkel_preconditioning_1999} of balancing the artificial diffusion terms $\mathcal{R}$ with the physical terms $\mathcal{L}$ in the limit as $M\to0$.
 These schemes were then combined to create a mixed scheme suitable for both convective and acoustic flow, although this scheme has asymptotically vanishing artificial diffusion on the convective pressure and acoustic velocity equations.

 We emphasise that these three diffusion scalings are not novel to the present study - all are in use today for low Mach number simulations, with the exception of the purely acoustic scheme, for the reasons discussed above.
-However, we have shown that many of the low-Mach behaviours of this class of schemes, as well a number of known properties of particular discrete low-Mach schemes, can be demonstrated in this reduced setting independently of any specific discretisation.
+However, we have shown that many of the low-Mach behaviours of this class of schemes can be demonstrated independently of any specific discretisation.

 In deriving and analysing these schemes so far, we have enforced the variations to obey either the convective or acoustic scalings from table \ref{table:lowmach_scaling}.
 While this is useful for designing the diffusion schemes, we do not yet know how the schemes will perform if the variations are not enforced.
-Addressing this limitation will be the topic of the next section.